Future Air Mobility Capability

 The Future Air Mobility Capability project will ensure that the New Zealand Defence Force (NZDF) maintains a continuous, capable, and relevant fixed wing air mobility capability beyond the retirement of the current C-130H(NZ) and B757-200 aircraft.

-The New Zealand Defence White Paper 2016 has confirmed the importance of maintaining an air mobility capability for the deployment of Defence Force personnel and equipment within New Zealand’s immediate region and further afield.
-The White Paper also registers the role of the NZDF in supporting New Zealand’s interests in Antarctica, and notes that the Government will take this important factor into account when it considers air transport fleet replacement options.
+This project is exploring options for maintaining an air mobility capability for the deployment of Defence Force personnel and equipment within New Zealand’s immediate region and further afield.
+The NZDF has a key role in supporting New Zealand’s interests in Antarctica, and the Government will take this into account when it considers air transport fleet replacement options.

 The scope of the project includes: